The8BitTheory/gemipher128/arch.md

 Loading from WiC64 allows for specifying custom store routines.
 These can go into Bank 1, disk, even the VDC or REU and GeoRAM.

-Loading from disk could need to go into Bank 1, REU or GeoRAM, and also the VDC chip.
+Loading from disk could go into Bank 1, REU or GeoRAM, or also the VDC chip.

 ### Userinput via Keyboard
 Keyboard input should just be readable from kernal routines.